nataliegref/Happy-customers/README.md

 I also trained these models using scaled and unscaled data.
 Finally I tried dropping one or two feature(s) to see if it improved the results of the models.

-## Results
+## Conclusion
-The reuslts showed that removing features X2 and X4 (the lowest on the chi square importance ranking) helping bring the accuracy above the target of 73%, using the Logistic regression model.
+The results showed that removing features X2 and X4 (the lowest on the chi square importance ranking) helping bring the accuracy above the target of 73%, using the Logistic regression model.
 These questions can therefore be removed from the questionaire.